jundalisay/sp/content/en/material/principles/part-4/chapter-02.md

 Lower | Chemical changes | W Boson

-### The Convertible Internal Boundary
+### The Convertible Internal Boundary: X17

-The internal boundary of the convertible layer manifests as the X17 particle.
+The internal boundary of the convertible layer manifests as the X17 particle which was discovered in 2016 by the Atomki Institute from collisions with Beryllium.

+It has a mass of 17 MeV and was validated in 2019 by collisios with Helium.

+X17 is around 242,000 times heavier than the electron neutrino just as the Higgs boson is 245,000 times heavier than the electron.

+This consistent ratio means that X17 is the Higgs for the Weak Force or Convertible Layer.